 What is Assassin's Creed Odyssey's release date?

 Assassin's Creed Odyssey is out on October 5th, 2018.
-We're unsure whether this means the series is going back to yearly updates, but Ubisoft Quebec has been working on it for three years, since development of Assassin's Creed Syndicate ended.
+We're unsure whether this means the series is going back to yearly entries, but Ubisoft Quebec has been working on it for three years, since development of Assassin's Creed Syndicate ended.

-What is Assassin's Creed Odyssey' setting?
+What is Assassin's Creed Odyssey's setting?

 Who is the main character in Assassin's Creed Odyssey?